-Any of the above-listed factors could have an adverse effect on our business, results of operations, financial condition and our ability to meet our payment obligations under our debt.
+Any of the above-listed factors could have an adverse effect on our business, operating results, financial condition and our ability to meet our payment obligations under our debt.

 Restrictions in our credit facilities may limit our business and financial activities, including our ability to obtain additional capital in the future.